unional/typescript-blackbook/pages/01-introduction/README.md

 ### Stay true to JavaScript

-> Why?
->
+**Should** avoid syntax that is not native to JavaScript, and practices that hinder the power of JavaScript.

-> When TypeScript first started,
-> it brings over some syntax from various languages, such as C# and Java.
+When TypeScript first started, it brings over some syntax from various languages, such as C# and Java.

-> However, since TypeScript transpiles to JavaScript,
-> it cannot get away from the constriant and fundamentals of JavaScript.
+However, since TypeScript transpiles to JavaScript, it cannot get away from the constriant and fundamentals of JavaScript.
-> TypeScript realizes this and have since shifts it focus to provide types on top of JavaScript,
-> and rely of the ECMAScript community to introduce new syntax to JavaScript.
+TypeScript realizes this and have since shifts it focus to provide types on top of JavaScript, and rely of the ECMAScript community to introduce new syntax to JavaScript.
-> This is one of the primary reasons contribute to the success of TypeScript.
+This is one of the primary reasons contribute to the success of TypeScript.

-We will avoid syntax that is not native to JavaScript, and practices that hinder the power of JavaScript.

 ### Focus on Coding Efficiency

-> Why?
->
-> Programming language is a tool to express your intent.
-> We like a tool that is powerful and easy to use at the same time.

 We will attempt to get high coding efficiency by striking a balance:

 - We like to write as few lines of code as possible, while it is still perfectly readable.
 - We like to get the benefit of type checks from the compiler and IDE, while we can keep the code dynamic as needed.

+Programming language is a tool to express your intent.
+We like a tool that is powerful and easy to use at the same time.

 ### Focus on Tool Compatibility

-> Why?
->
-> If you are using NotePad to write code,
-> you will probably not getting much benefit from TypeScript.
+If you are using NotePad to write code, you will probably not getting much benefit from TypeScript.

 In short, TypeScript cannot do much without tools, and you will not get much benefit out of TypeScipt without tools.